 "Emotional tears, for instance, have been found to contain protein-based hormones including the neurotransmitter leucine enkephalin, a natural painkiller that is released when the body is under stress."

-These positive benefits are why some of us love a good tearjerker and why Sonlight curriculum includes books that make you cry.
-Here are 10 cry-alouds from Sonlight PreK through History / Bible / Literature J that may move you and your kids to tears.
+Here are 10 cry-alouds from Sonlight's History / Bible / Literature PreK through J that may tug at your heartstrings.
 These titles below, unlike this earlier list of cry-alouds, don’t involve human or animal death.
 Nevertheless, they have the ability to touch you in a way that elicit strong emotion—even crying.

 1. Horton Hatches the Egg